hollyli-dq/po_inference/README.md

 ## Features

+- Sampling partial orders and also the total orders given hyperparameters
 - Bayesian inference of strong partial orders using MCMC
 - Support for different noise models:
   - Queue jump noise model